6c65726f79/Transmissionic/README.md

 Then access the Web UI as described [here](https://github.com/transmission/transmission/wiki/Web-Interface).

+### Linux

+You can install the .deb package if your distribution supports it.

+Otherwise, you must use the [AppImage](https://appimage.org/).
+It's recommended to use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) to take advantage of the torrent file assosiation and magnet link handling.

 ### Other

 Simply download the installer for the desired platform from the [latest release](https://github.com/6c65726f79/Transmissionic/releases/latest) page and install it.